9 to 5 (Sheena Easton song)

+Background

 Easton had released one single prior to "9 to 5": "Modern Girl".
 This had failed to chart highly, but after exposure on the BBC documentary The Big Time: Pop Singer, both "9 to 5" and "Modern Girl" were propelled into the top ten at the same time, making her the fourth female artist (after Ruby Murray, Shirley Bassey, and Donna Summer) to achieve this feat.
 "9 to 5" became a top three UK hit and was one of the best-selling singles of the year.

+Release and writing

 Early in 1981, EMI Records decided to launch Easton in the US and released "9 to 5" as her debut single.
 Easton's song went to #1 on both the U.S. pop and adult contemporary charts; it remained at the top for two weeks on Billboards pop chart, becoming Easton's only chart-topper.
 On Billboards 1981 year-end charts, it came in as the twelfth-biggest pop and thirteenth-biggest AC hit of the year 1981.
 It topped the RPM magazine pop and AC charts in Canada, and also reached #1 in New Zealand.

 The song is about a woman who waits at home all day for her man to come home from work.
 The music video was filmed on the Bluebell Railway, a heritage line running between East and West Sussex in England.
 The video stars London and South Western Railway No. 488, a preserved LSWR 0415 Class locomotive.